-The TRIPOD Statement is an annotated checklist items that arose from a systematic review of the literature, which was further reduced and refined following discussions during a 3-day consensus meeting in 2011 with international experts in prediction modelling (statisticians, epidemiologists, clinicians and journal editors).
+The TRIPOD Statement is an annotated checklist (PDF) of items that arose from a systematic review of the literature, which was further reduced and refined following discussions during a 3-day consensus meeting in 2011 with international experts in prediction modelling (statisticians, epidemiologists, clinicians and journal editors).
 The resulting checklist comprises 22 items that were regarded essential for good reporting of studies developing or validating multivariable prediction models.
 Authors of published reports of studies describing the development, validation or updating of a prediction model should ensure that all items in the checklist are mentioned somewhere in the article.

 The recommendations within TRIPOD are guidelines only for reporting research and do not prescribe how to develop or validate a prediction model.
 Furthermore, the checklist is not a quality assessment tool to gauge the quality of a multivariable prediction model, for which the upcoming PROBAST risk of bias tool will be available.

 Many prediction models are (unfortunately) developed without involving either a statistician or epidemiologist, and therefore providing guidance that can be readily understood by study investigators of varying levels of technical (e.g. methodological) experience was of paramount importance.
 Furthermore, to motivate authors (also peer reviewers and editors) to use the checklist, we also aimed to keep the checklist as brief as possible, whilst ensuring all the key details are clearly reported.

 Whilst the TRIPOD Statement is foremost guidance for reporting, we produced an accompanying and extensive 22,000-word Explanation & Elaboration article discussing not only rationale and example of good reporting but also methodological aspects for investigators to consider when developing, validating or updating a prediction model.
 Yet, one of the challenges we faced in providing such information on suitable methodology was to provide a balanced account of competing approaches, particularly as there is no clear consensus on many aspects in developing or validating a prediction model, and where the methodology in this field is continually evolving.
 Conscious efforts were made to be neutral by describing both advantages and disadvantages of various methods, cautioning against methodologically weak approaches without dictating how the study investigators should conduct their study.